IUPAC/WFChemProtocols/README.md

 ## The Two Main Components Of This Project

+There are two, separate but related, chemical information services propsed by this project.
+Very briefly, these are designed to answer the following two questions, which are described in more detail below:

+- Does this organization know anything about this particular chemical?
+- How does this organization interpret my chemical structure, does it match my expectations?

 ### Global Resolver

+Many public databases have programmatic interfaces that let one query for a particular chemical, through some sort of web service.
+But these are all unique to individual organizations; PubChem's works very differently from EPA's, etc. So an application developer that wants to gather information from multiple resources would have to write separate, specialized code for each database.
+This is a heavy burden.

+If, instead, there were a common web service interface used by multiple database providers, then the developer could easily add the ability to query all these databases using a single code layer.
+One could even imagine writing a "global search" web site where a user could enter a single query, such as an InChI key or SMILES string, and have that go out to PubChem, EPA, ChEMBL, etc., to see if they have a corresponding record in their databases.

+Such a system would require a standard interface, presumably to a CGI using the normal HTTP protocol (because just about any programming language has a way to send HTTP calls over the internet).
+And that, in turn, requires participating organizations to agree on the interface, and to implement a service that adheres to it.
+But the advantage to standardizing on the interface alone means that the web service itself could be implemented in any technology the organization chooses - C++, Java, etc.

+There is a white paper style document describing this idea, with some illustrative examples, [here in this repository](https://github.com/IUPAC/WFChemProtocols/blob/main/GlobalChemicalResolver_concept.pdf).

 ### Chemical Structure Validator

 ## What's In This Repository

 Currently this repository contains informational documents only, on what the project is about and what it's trying to accomplish.
-In the future, there may be more interactive example/demo pages, code snippets (e.g. a base implmentation of the structure validator in C++/RDKit), etc.
+Currently these documents are fairly informal.
+In the future, there will be more detailed and formal specification documents, and there may be interactive example/demo pages, code snippets (e.g. a base implmentation of the structure validator in C++/RDKit), etc.